dkljajo/Simple-Digit-Calculator/README.md

 Because the data from MNIST dataset is quite different then data taken from pictures, model can be significantly increased with more real world pictures and techniques like: Transfer Learning, Data Augmentation (Mirroring, Random Cropping, Rotation, Color Shifting, etc.).

 ## Instruction for using the application:
--	Take the picture with your mathematical expression on the blank paper
+-	Take the picture with your mathematical expression on the blank paper, written very, very pretty.
--	Put it in the folder /data
+-	Put it in the folder /data.
--	Run the last cell in Jupyter Notebook, with the correct name of the picture
+-	Run the last cell in Jupyter Notebook where the application calculate expression from picture, and put the correct path with the correct name of the picture.
--	See the result
+-	See the result.